glic3rinu/passlib/docs/lib/passlib.hash.mssql2005.rst

 .. currentmodule:: passlib.hash

-This class implements the hash algorithm used by Microsoft SQL Server 2005 to store it's user account passwords, replacing the slightly less secure :class:`~passlib.hash.mssql2000` variant.
+This class implements the hash algorithm used by Microsoft SQL Server 2005 to store its user account passwords, replacing the slightly less secure :class:`~passlib.hash.mssql2000` variant.
 This class can be used directly as follows::